rehamAbass/class3/class3/PITCHME.md

 ---
 ![](class3/umlExample.png)

-A sample UML diagram demonstrating inheritance.
+A example of a UML diagram demonstrating inheritance.

 ---